Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:14: Flight 11 is hijacked when hijackers Waleed and Wail al-Shehri rise from seats 2A and 2B and stab flight attendants Karen Martin and Barbara Arestegui.
-Atta rises from seat 8D and approaches the cockpit.
-Passenger Daniel Lewin rises from seat 9B and tries to stop Atta but is fatally stabbed by hijacker Satam al-Suqami, who sat in 10B.
-The hijackers also spray Mace in the first and business class cabins.
-Flight attendant Madeline Amy Sweeney reports being shown a bomb by one of the hijackers.

 8:14: Flight 175, another fully fueled Boeing 767, carrying 56 passengers and nine crew members, also departs from Logan International Airport in Boston; its destination is also Los Angeles International Airport.
 Five hijackers are aboard.
-One of them, most likely al-Shehhi, communicated with Mohammed Atta shortly before American Airlines Flight 11's takeoff.
+One of them, most likely al-Shehhi, communicated with Mohamed Atta shortly before American Airlines Flight 11's takeoff.

 8:19: Betty Ong, a flight attendant on Flight 11, alerts an American Airlines reservations center in Cary, North Carolina, to the hijacking via an airphone: "[I'm] number 3 in the back.
 The cockpit is not answering, somebody's stabbed in business class—and I think there's Mace—that we can't breathe—I don't know, I think we're getting hijacked."
 She then tells of the stabbings of two flight attendants.

-8:20: Boston Center flight controllers decide that Flight 11 has probably been hijacked.

 8:20: Flight 77, a Boeing 757 with 58 passengers and six crew members, departs from Washington Dulles International Airport, for Los Angeles International Airport.
 Five hijackers are aboard.

 8:21: Flight 11's transponder signal is turned off, but the flight can still be tracked via primary radar by Boston Center; prior to the 9/11 Commission's report, news organizations reported this time as 8:13 or immediately thereafter.

-8:24: A radio transmission comes from Flight 11: "Eh.....
+8:24: Boston Center receives a radio transmission from Flight 11.
+Atta is heard saying "Eh.....
 We have some planes.
 Just stay quiet, and you'll be okay.
 We are returning to the airport."
 It is believed that Atta mistakenly held a button directing his voice to radio rather than to the plane's cabin as he intended.
 A few seconds later, a second transmission is received, in which Atta says "Nobody move.
 Everything will be okay.
 If you try to make any moves, you'll endanger yourself and the airplane.
 Just stay quiet."
+This leads Boston Center flight controllers to conclude that Flight 11 has probably been hijacked.

 8:26:30: Flight 11 makes a 100-degree turn to the south, following the Hudson River toward New York City.